Letter from Charles Lightoller to First Officer Murdoch's wife,

 I deeply regret that I missed communicating with you by last mail

-officer, to see Mr. Murdoch.
-He was then endeavouring to launch
+Mr. Murdoch.
+He was then endeavouring to launch the starboard

-collapsible boat.
-I had already got mine from off the top of our
+forward collapsible boat.
+I had already got mine from off the top

 filling and launching the boats.
 Having got my boat down off the

-top of the quarters.
-I was then practically looking down on your
+quarters.
+I was then practically looking down on your husband and

-was working hard, personally assisting, overhauling the forward
+his men.
+He was working hard, personally assisting, overhauling

 absolutely false.
 Mr. Murdoch died like a man, doing his duty.